The frontend contains a section called “Developer Tools”.

 |Services||Calls services from integrations|

-The Developer Tools is meant for all (not just for the developers) to quickly try out things - like calling services, update states, raising events, and publish messages in mqtt…etc.).
+The Developer Tools is meant for all (not just for the developers) to quickly try out things - like calling services, updating states, raising events, and publishing messages in MQTT).
 It is also a necessary tool for those who write custom automations and scripts by hand.
-The following describes each of the section in detail.
+The following describes each of the sections in detail.

 This section is used to call Services that are available in the ServiceRegistry.